quicwg/base-drafts/draft-ietf-quic-qpack.md

 ({{set-dynamic-capacity}}) with a non-zero capacity to begin using the dynamic table.

-When a new entry is added to the dynamic table, the minimum number of entries are evicted from the end of the dynamic table so that the final table size including the new entry does not exceed the table capacity.
-This can be achieved by adding the new entry and then removing entries from the end until the table size is less than or equal to the table capacity.
-Another option is to first evict entries until the size of the dynamic table is less than or equal to (table capacity - size of new entry), then add the new entry.
-Note that a new entry can reference an entry in the dynamic table that will be evicted when adding this new entry.
-Therefore, implementations utilizing the latter option are cautioned to avoid deleting the referenced name or value if the referenced entry is evicted from the dynamic table prior to inserting the new entry.
+Before a new entry is added to the dynamic table, entries are evicted from the end of the dynamic table until the size of the dynamic table is less than or equal to (table capacity - size of new entry).
+The encoder MUST NOT cause a blocking dynamic table entry to be evicted (see {{blocked-insertion}}).
+The new entry is then added to the table.

-The encoder MUST NOT cause a blocking dynamic table entry to be evicted (see
-{{blocked-insertion}}).
 It is an error if the encoder attempts to add an entry that is larger than the dynamic table capacity; the decoder MUST treat this as a connection error of type `HTTP_QPACK_ENCODER_STREAM_ERROR`.

+A new entry can reference an entry in the dynamic table that will be evicted when adding this new entry into the dynamic table.
+Implementations are cautioned to avoid deleting the referenced name or value if the referenced entry is evicted from the dynamic table prior to inserting the new entry.

 Whenever the dynamic table capacity is reduced by the encoder (see
 {{set-dynamic-capacity}}), entries are evicted from the end of the dynamic table